Gabel, Jeffrey - Board Emeritus

 Gettysburg, PA

-Jeffrey Gabel is the Founding Executive Director of Gettysburg College's Majestic Theater in the heart of historic, downtown Gettysburg.
+Jeffrey Gabel retired in December 2023 after serving for 20 years as the Founding Executive Director of Gettysburg College's Majestic Theater in the heart of historic, downtown Gettysburg.
 Hired in 2003, Gabel supervised the successful $16.5 capital campaign and building project to fully restore the 1925 Colonial Revival vaudeville and silent movie theater and expand it into the 60,000 square foot Jennifer and David LeVan Performing Arts Center which includes the 800 seat historic theater and two cinemas, an art gallery, café, lobbies, backstage rehearsal hall and production facilities, and a roof top swimming pool for the adjacent Hotel Gettysburg.
 Gabel also created the center's business plan including branding, staffing, programming, marketing, fundraising and concessions.
 Since its grand re-opening in 2005, the center has presented over 1,400 live performances with leading artists from around the world, nearly 10,000 daily showings of first-run independent art films, raised $1.4 million for local non-profits from fundraisers, and generated more than $600,000 in new amusement taxes to support local government and schools.
 In 2015 on the theater's 90th birthday, Gabel launched the Majestic Centennial Endowment Fund which has raised $3.8 million to enhance programming.

 In 2016, Gabel was elected chairman of the League of Historic American Theatres, a national board on which he's served since 2011, the same year Gov. Tom Corbett appointed him to the Pennsylvania Council on the Arts and then Vice Chair in 2015.
 Before joining Gettysburg College, Gabel was Executive Director of the Portsmouth, NH 1876 Music Hall, the oldest opera house in New England.
 During his five year tenure, he reversed the theater's negative financial position by increasing annual donations by $200,000, launching the Telluride by the Sea Film Festival (now celebrating its 18th year) and securing a $400,000 Save America's Treasures grant from the U.S. Department of Interior.